Table of contents

 arm-linux-gnueabi-gcc, so we cannot give its prefix as

-variable value, which is needed for bootloader and kernel compilation.
-We have to link
+CROSS_COMPILE variable value, which is needed for bootloader and kernel compilation.
+We have to link it to

 sudo ln -s /usr/bin/arm-linux-gnueabi-gcc-4.7 /usr/bin/arm-linux-gnueabi-gcc